mueuen/endless_sea_demo/README.md

-As simple demo, endless sea on all sides.
+A simple demo, endless sea on all sides.

 ## Controls
 |Action|Keyboard|